 Read more about how the UAE provides a fair job market and protects labour rights.

-In September 2017, H. H. Sheikh Khalifa bin Zayed Al Nahyan, the President of the UAE approved Federal Law No. 10 of 2017 on domestic helpers.
+In September 2017, the late H. H. Sheikh Khalifa bin Zayed Al Nahyan approved Federal Law No. 10 of 2017 on domestic helpers.
 The law, also known as Domestic Labour Law offers protection to workers.

 According to Federal Law No. 2 of 2001, monthly assistance is provided to: